MykBamberg/Teensy3.5VectorDisplayController/README.md

+IMPORTANT NOTE: The Teensy 3.5 will most likely be discontinued soon.
+"PJRC recommends use of Teensy 4.0 / 4.1 for new projects.
+We do not believe supply of chips for Teensy 3.x is likely to ever fully recover.
+These chips are made with 90 nm silicon process.
+Most of the world's semiconductor fabs are focusing on 45 nm or smaller, leaving limited supply for older chips.
+We anticipate the cost of these chips is likely to increase as the supply continues to dwindle."
+I recommend to only use this for personal projects.

 # Teensy3.5VectorDisplayController
 This code allows you to use a Teensy 3.5 and a vectorscope (oscilloscope on X-Y-mode) as a vector display.